-An infection by listeria causes listeriosis, an illness that has many forms.
-One of the main forms of the illness affects mothers and their unborn or newly born children.
-In such cases the symptoms suffered by the mother can be mild, with a slight fever and mild gastroenteritis.
+An infection by listeria is called listeriosis, an illness that has many forms.
+One of the main forms affects mothers and their unborn or newly born children.
+In such cases, the symptoms suffered by the mother can be mild, with a slight fever and mild gastroenteritis.

 For the child, however, the outcome can be very serious and often fatal.
 In non-pregnancy associated cases, those affected can suffer bacteraemia (viable organisms in the blood) or meningitis (swelling of the membranes surrounding the brain).

 In the past, the main concern with listeriosis has centred on its effects on pregnant women and unborn or very young children, and most listeria cases involved this group.

-More recently, however, there have been an increasing number of cases in the over 60s age group.
-This phenomenon has been noted in a number of European countries and, at present, there is no understanding behind the reasons for this.
+More recently however, there have been an increasing number of cases in the over 60 year old age group.

+This phenomenon has been noted in a number of European countries, and at present there is no understanding behind the reasons for this.